fnachon/LASErMPNN/README.md

   -h, --help            show this help message and exit --designs_per_batch DESIGNS_PER_BATCH, -b DESIGNS_PER_BATCH
                         Number of designs to generate per batch.
 If designs_per_input > designs_per_batch, chunks up the inference calls in batches of this size.
 Default is 30, can increase/decrease depending on available GPU memory.
+  --inputs_processed_simultaneously INPUTS_PROCESSED_SIMULTANEOUSLY, -n INPUTS_PROCESSED_SIMULTANEOUSLY
+                        When passed a list of multiple files, this is the number of input files to process per pass through the GPU.
+Useful when generating a few sequences for many input files.
   --model_weights_path MODEL_WEIGHTS_PATH, -w MODEL_WEIGHTS_PATH
                         Path to model weights.
 Default: /nfs/polizzi/bfry/programs/LASErMPNN/model_weights/laser_weights_0p1A_noise_ligandmpnn_split.pt
   --sequence_temp SEQUENCE_TEMP